MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/troubleshoot-query-performance.md

 If you have a large number of provisioned RUs (more than 30,000) or a large amount of data stored (more than approximately 100 GB), you probably have a large enough container to see a significant reduction in query RU charges.

-For example, if you create a container with the partition key foodGroup, the following queries will need to check only a single physical partition:
+For example, if you create a container with the partition key foodGroup, the following queries need to check only a single physical partition:

 ```sql
 SELECT *